 Financial managers also consider interest rate levels and forecasts, both absolute and relative, when making financing decisions.
-For example, if long-term interest rates are high by historical standards and are expected to fall, managers will be reluctant to issue long-term debt, locking in those costs for long periods.
-We already know that one solution to this problem is to use a call provision callability permits refunding should interest rates drop.
-However, there is a cost, because of the call premium and also because the firm must set a higher coupon on callable debt.
+For example, if long-term interest rates are high by historical standards and are expected to fall, managers will be reluctant to issue long-term debt, which would lock in those costs for long periods.
+We already know that one solution to this problem is to use a call provision, since callability permits refunding should interest rates drop.
+This flexibility comes at a cost, however, because of the call premium and also because the firm must set a higher coupon on callable debt.
 Floating-rate debt could be used, but another alternative would be to finance with short-term debt whenever long-term rates are historically high, and then, assuming that interest rates subsequently fall, sell a long-term issue to replace the short-term debt.
-Of course, this strategy has its risks: If interest rates move even higher, the firm will be forced to renew its short-term debt at higher and higher rates, or to replace the short-term debt with a longterm bond that costs even more than it would have when the original decision was made.
+Of course, this strategy has its risks: If interest rates move even higher, the firm will be forced to renew its short-term debt at higher and higher rates or to replace the short-term debt with a long-term bond that costs even more than it would have when the original decision was made.

-We could argue that capital markets are efficient, hence that it is impossible to predict what future interest rates will be because these rates will be determined by information that is not now known.
+We could argue that capital markets are efficient and hence that it's not possible to predict future interest rates, because these rates will be determined by information that is not now known.
 Thus, under the efficient markets hypothesis, it would be unproductive for firms to try to "beat the market" by forecasting future capital costs and then acting on these forecasts.
-According to this view, financial managers ought to arrange their capital structures in such a manner that they can ride out almost any economic storm, and this generally calls for (1) using

-See Web Extension 5A at the textbook's Web site for more on zero coupon bonds. some "reasonable" mix of debt and equity and (2) using debt with maturities that more or less match the maturities of the assets being financed.
+According to this view, financial managers ought to arrange their capital structures in such a manner that they can ride out almost any economic storm, and this generally calls for (1) using some "reasonable" mix of debt and equity and (2) using debt with maturities that more or less match the maturities of the assets being financed.